-Stage A: At Risk for Heart Failure: There is no evidence of structural heart disease and muscle injury, nor are there any symptoms or evidence of heart muscle injury, Heart failure risks include disease, such as diabetes, metabolic syndrome, or hypertension; heredity; and treatments that may cause heart damage, such as cancer chemotherapy.
+Stage A: At Risk for Heart Failure: There is no evidence of structural heart disease and muscle injury, nor are there any symptoms or evidence of heart muscle injury, Heart failure risks include diseases, such as diabetes, metabolic syndrome, or hypertension; heredity; and treatments that may cause heart damage, such as cancer chemotherapy.

 Stage B: Pre-Heart Failure: There is evidence of structural heart disease and muscle injury, but there are no symptoms,

-Stage C: Symptomatic Heart Failure: There is structural heart disease with symptoms such as shortness of breath, coughing, swelling in arms, legs, or abdomen.
+Stage C: Symptomatic Heart Failure: There is structural heart disease with symptoms such as shortness of breath, coughing, and swelling in arms, legs, or abdomen.